pokt-network/pocket/docs/specs/p2p.md

 In such a tree/list, we make use of the concept of right and left branch targets, tree layers and max possible tree layers.
 We codify these concepts as follows:

-- Max possible Layers = logâ‚ƒ of List Size
+- Max possible Layers = log3 of List Size
 - Layer of a peer = Round up of the count of the exponents of 3 in the peers ID
 - Right branch target = Node position + targetListSize/3 (roll over if needed)
 - Left branch target = Node position + targetListSize/	1.5 (roll over if needed)